mylk/ojah/README.md

 The most accurate was "NaiveBayesClassifier" which I finally kept.

 ### Corpora

-I initially used the twitter corpora provided by the `nltk` module.
-Then I used only the corpora produced by `Ojah!` to improve the accuracy of the sentiment classification.
+I initially used the Twitter corpora provided by the `nltk` module.
+Then I used only the corpora produced by `Ojah!` to improve the accuracy of the classification.

-Custom corpora can be added by the administration dashboard of `Ojah!` where we can change the classification of a news item and use it as a corpus, in order to make `Ojah!` learn from its mistakes.
+Custom corpora can be added using the administration dashboard of `Ojah!` where we can change the classification of a news item and use it as a corpus, in order to make `Ojah!` learn from its mistakes.

 ### Used database

-Currently, as used in "production" right now, there is no need to scale any of the components (app, crawler, classifier), so an embedded database is used, SQLite3.
+In the production environment, as currenty there is no need to scale any of the components (app, crawler, classifier), an embedded database is used, SQLite3.
+In the near future a migration to MySQL while be performed.

 ## Use the application